michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 };
 ```

 To the model I added two methods.
-The first one is responsible for adding new keys, the other is for returning them from the database.
+The first one is responsible for adding new keys, the other one is for returning them from the database.

 ```js
 Config.create = (newConfig, result) => {